3 Non-Negotiables for Reaching (Im)Possible Goals

 3. THE RIGHT ACCOUNTABILITY

-Accountability can come in different forms and you have to pick what will work best for you.
+Accountability can come in different forms.
+You have to pick what will work best for you and you might need more than one.
 Some suggestions are:

 - Simplest: Create a calendar or check sheet to mark your success.